CIG Speaker Series

 Criteria for selecting Host Institutions

-Priority will be given to institutions that:
+Priority will be given to institutions and institutions which partner with those that:

 - Enhance the geographic diversity of the program.